-This is hypothesized to happen for many different reasons, including a decline in the competitiveness of other economic sectors (caused by appreciation of the real exchange rate as resource revenues enter an economy), volatility of revenues from the natural resource sector due to exposure to global commodity market swings, government mismanagement of resources, or weak, ineffectual, unstable or corrupt institutions (possibly due to the easily diverted actual or anticipated revenue stream from extractive activities).
+This is hypothesized to happen for many different reasons, including a decline in the competitiveness of other economic sectors (caused by appreciation of the real exchange rate as resource revenues enter an economy, a phenomenon known as Dutch disease), volatility of revenues from the natural resource sector due to exposure to global commodity market swings, government mismanagement of resources, or weak, ineffectual, unstable or corrupt institutions (possibly due to the easily diverted actual or anticipated revenue stream from extractive activities).

 Resource curse thesis Negative effects and causes Tug of war between people and government YouTube - Paul Collier: The Bottom Billion and the Resource Trap.
 Equatorial Guinea's durable president: Oil makes friends of us a.
 Kuwait Of Africa? - 60 Minutes.
 With gas prices hitting record levels this summer, and violence in the Middle East unabated, America has been scouring the globe searching for new sources of oil.

 And one could be Equatorial Guinea, a tiny nation that's been dubbed the Kuwait of Africa because it has so few people and so much oil.
 It used to be called the armpit of Africa because it was so desperately poor.
 But since the discovery of oil 10 years ago, that has started to change.
 In fact, as Correspondent Bob Simon reported last fall, African countries like Equatorial Guinea will provide as much as 25 percent of America's oil in the next decade.
 And giants like Exxon-Mobile are pumping out more of it all the time.
 The oil workers come in droves, and there are so many that there's now a weekly flight direct from Texas to Equatorial Guinea called the Houston Express.
 The country has the third largest reserves in Africa, so the men know what they're here for, even if they're not quite sure where they are.